No-Nonsense Tensorflow GPU Setup

 7.1 Jupyter Notebooks

-To start up a jupyter server, simply run: docker-compose up and you will be presented with tokens for accessing the notebooks.
+To start up a jupyter server, simply run: docker compose up and you will be presented with tokens for accessing the notebooks.
+Note: on older versions of docker-compose the command is docker-compose up

 tensorflow-gpu | [I 11:53:33.697 NotebookApp] Writing notebook server cookie secret to /root/.local/share/jupyter/runtime/notebook_cookie_secret